Handling Your Dental Emergencies in Ft Collins, Longmont & Loveland CO

 Dental emergencies happen, and when they do, you have to act quickly to get the care you need and prevent further damage.
-At the Toothzone Network, we do our best to accommodate dental emergencies for Fort Collins, CO patients by getting you in for an appointment the same day.
+At the Toothzone Network, we do our best to accommodate dental emergencies in by getting you in for an appointment the same day.
 If you’re facing a dental crisis after hours, it’s important that you either go to an emergency room or find another clinic that can provide care right away.
 Do not hesitate to call us with urgent dental issues.
 We’ll be able to tell you whether you need care right away or if it can wait until the next available appointment.

 What Counts as a Dental Emergency?